ADHD Assessments & Diagnostics

 individuals with ADHD can learn to manage their symptoms and thrive.

-We also collaborate with General Practitioners (GPs) who are open to shared care arrangements, ensuring that individuals with ADHD receive comprehensive and coordinated care that addresses their physical, emotional, and mental health needs.
+We also work collaboratively with General Practitioners who are open to shared care arrangements, ensuring coordinated and comprehensive care that addresses physical, emotional, and mental health needs.

-Overall, our goal is to provide comprehensive support and resources to individuals with ADHD to help them lead fulfilling and successful lives.
+Our aim is to provide practical, ongoing support so individuals with ADHD can lead fulfilling and successful lives.

 This type of therapy focuses on teaching individuals with